April 17, 1968: The A's play their 1st home game in Oakland. They lose to the Baltimore Orioles, 4-1.

 Coach Paul W. "Bear" Bryant.

 Contrast that with Kansas City.
 You can't get much more Middle America, and not just in a geographic sense.
 The geographic center of the continental U.S. is in Lebanon, Kansas, about 260 miles northwest of Kansas City.
-The population center is near Plato, Missouri, about 210 miles southeast.
+The population center of the U.S. is near Plato, Missouri, about 210 miles southeast.

 K.C. was not in 1960, and is not in 2016, a Charles Oscar Finley type of place.
 Whatever virtues K.C. has, it has not been hip since Count Basie and the other jazz acts of the 1930s.
-In 1967, the Summer of Love, Middle America looked like the past; California -- the Bay Area, L.A, even San Diego -- looked like the future.
+In 1967, the Summer of Love, Middle America looked like the past.
+At the time, California -- the Bay Area, L.A, even San Diego -- looked like the future.

 The Bay Area looks like the future now.
 The successes of the Giants and the Warriors.
 Those teams, the San Jose Sharks and Major League Soccer's San Jose Earthquakes all have (or, as with the Dubs, soon will have) new buildings.
 The 2 big colleges, Cal and Stanford, recently rebuilt their football stadiums.
 And the huge amounts of money in San Francisco, Marin County, Silicon Valley and the hill communities of the East Bay will keep those franchises in the pink.